-Field observations for the 2021 Annual Report consisted of rock structure mapping and the collection of information regarding areas of visible, large-scale instability; seepage; and mining activity.
-Observations for the current annual report were made during two site visits, which took place in July 2020 and January 2021.
+Field observations for the 2024 Annual Report consisted of rock structure mapping and the collection of information regarding areas of visible, large-scale instability; seepage; and mining activity.
+Observations for the current Annual Report were made during two site visits, which took place in June 2023 and November 2023.

-During our visits, we performed rock structure mapping to collect representative discontinuity measurements from recently mined rock exposures in the Southern Expansion Areas (Figure 2; Photos 1 through 3).
+During our visits, we performed rock structure mapping to collect representative discontinuity measurements from recently mined rock exposures in the Southern Expansion Areas (Figures 2 and 3; Photos 1-4).
 Orientation measurements (i.e., dip/dip direction) of joints, foliation, and faults were taken from the faces of advancing benches.
+Two methods were used to collect discontinuity orientation measurements.
 A geological compass was used to obtain discontinuity measurements by sighting along the discontinuity surfaces.
-A handheld GPS was used to record the location of data collection points (Figure 2).
+Stereonet Mobile (Version 4.0.5), an App developed by Richard Allmendiger, was used in conjunction with the geological compass measurements to obtain discontinuity orientations.
+Stereonet Mobile device orientations and converting it to strike and dip of planes while also taking GPS coordinate locations with every orientation measurement.

-A total of 57 discontinuity measurements were collected in 2020/2021 at six (6) data collection points (Figure 2), and were added to the measurements from previous years.
-When combined with data collected from previous annual reports (1997-2002, 2004-2020) and with borehole geophysical data collected during the 2003 geotechnical investigation, a total of 3,789 discontinuity orientation measurements have been obtained over the past 23 years.
-Figure 5 shows the 57 discontinuity orientation measurements collected for this annual report overlain on a contour stereonet plot of the entire Spec-Agg structural dataset.
+A total of 278 discontinuity measurements were collected in 2023 at five data collection points (Figure 2) and were added to the measurements from previous years.
+When combined with data collected from previous Annual Reports (1997-2002, 2004-2023) and with borehole geophysical data collected during the 2003 geotechnical investigation, a total of 4524 discontinuity orientation measurements have been obtained over the past 26 years.
+Figure 5 shows the 278 discontinuity orientation measurements collected for this Annual Report overlain on a contour stereonet plot of the entire Spec Agg structural dataset.